koii-network/docs/run-a-node/k2-validators/validator-setup.md

 koii delegate-stake ~/stake-account-keypair.json ~/vote-account-keypair.json --stake-authority ~/validator-keypair.json --force
 ```

-Replace `<VALIDATOR_VOTE_ACCOUNT_ADDRESS>` with the validator's public address.
-That address can be found using the `koii validator-info get` command.
+To get your validator identity id and more details, please use the `koii validator-info get` command.

 ## Step 5: Enable and Start the Koii Validator Service